ecbarreto/magento-cypress/README.md

 1. Clone this repository
 2. Copy `.devcontainer/.devcontainer.env.sample` to `.devcontainer/.devcontainer.env` and set your environment variables
-3. Open VS Code press F1 and type Reopen in Container
+3. Open VS Code, press F1 and type Reopen in Container